London Superloop

 Superloop is an express bus network in Greater London, England, that forms part of the London Buses network and connects Outer London town centres, railway stations and transport hubs.

 Orbital express bus routes were proposed in 2008 by Mayor of London Boris Johnson, with further proposals by the London Assembly in 2017.
 The 'Superloop' concept was announced in 2023 by Johnson's successor, Sadiq Khan, consisting of renumbering and improvements to existing express bus routes and the introduction of new express bus routes.

-Currently, seven Superloop routes operated by different companies form a long-distance orbital service around London, with four radial express services.
+As of September 2026, there are thirteen Superloop routes.
+There are five radial routes and eight orbital services.
+Superloop forms an incomplete ring around London.

 The first service became operational on 15 July 2023.
 All ten of the first phase of routes are operational as of April 2025.
 Bus stops served by Superloop routes have specific branding to differentiate.
-A further ten Superloop routes are proposed in a second phase.
+Three routes of the second phase are operational, and three more are planned.

 History

 Background

 A network of Green Line limited stop orbital routes was established by the London Transport Executive from 1953.
 Limited stop route X26 (now Superloop route SL7) from West Croydon to Heathrow Airport is a remnant of that network.

 The 2008 mayoral election manifesto of Boris Johnson promised to trial orbital express bus routes in the outer suburbs.
 This led to an increase in frequency for the already existing X26 express bus route later that year.
 The policy had been abandoned by Johnson by March 2010, citing "plenty of good studies now which suggest to me that the big investment in orbital bus routes does not actually deliver the improvements that are sometimes claimed" and there was no further expansion of the orbital network.

 Sadiq Khan became Mayor of London in 2016.
 In August 2017 the London Assembly Transport Committee called for more orbital and express bus routes in Outer London.
 The idea was included in the Mayor's Transport Strategy published in March 2018, with two new indicative express corridors in North London and one in South London: